Profile

 • Appointed Chair, ADR Section, Los Angeles County Bar Association

-• Articles Coordinator, Los Angeles Lawyer Editorial Board, Los Angeles County Bar Association
+• Chair, Los Angeles Lawyer Editorial Board, Los Angeles County Bar Association

 • Appointed Member, Los Angeles County Bar Association Delegation to Conference of California Bar Associations